anthonyhamilton123/art-institute-random/README.md

 I built this by making a random number generator, and then multiplying this by the estimated number of ID's within the collection.
 Then this became the source for the URL to draw information.
 I then designed a simple card layout that would display all this information.

 ## Optimizations
-*(optional)*

--create DarkMode
+- create DarkMode
--Would like to make an option for multiple images side by side, so students can write comparison essays -create conditional to rerun on errors
+- Would like to make an option for multiple images side by side, so students can write comparison essays
+- create conditional to rerun on errors
--create a way to account for all items in the collection -create a method to search the database
+- create a way to account for all items in the collection
+- create a method to search the database

 ## Lessons Learned: